actionhero/actionhero-tutorial/README.md

 ---

-This guide will walk you through the creation of the application in this repository, and in the process you will learn some of the basics of [ActionHero](http://actionherojs.com).
+This guide will walk you through the creation of the application in this repository, and in the process, you will learn some of the basics of [ActionHero](http://actionherojs.com).

 You will become comfortable with the following topics: